Duties and Responsibilities

 II.
 Committee Issues

-The Audit Committee, the Compensation Committee and the Nominating / Corporate Governance Committee shall each have appropriate written charters.
+The Audit Committee, the Compensation Committee, the Nominating / Corporate Governance Committee, and the Corporate Development Advisory Committee shall each have appropriate written charters.
 These committee charters will be made available on the Company's Web site at: "www.adp.com."

 Committee assignments and the designation of Committee Chairs should be based on the Director's knowledge, interests and areas of expertise.
 The Board does not favor mandatory rotation of Committee assignments or Chairs.
 The Board believes experience and continuity are more important than rotation.
 Board members and Chairs should be rotated only if rotation is likely to increase Committee performance.